How to Fly With Your Music Festival Gear

 What About Gear That Can’t Be Brought on the Plane?

 Some things simply can't be brought on the plane, such as stove fuel or bear spray.
 If you find that you need a prohibited item, make sure to budget to buy or rent it when you get there.
 If you have any left at the end of your trip, consider offering it to arriving campers before you head to the airport.
 This will save these items from the landfill and likely make their day.
-Unless you are going to a very short festival, you may also want to go shopping for food, large containers of liquids, and other objects when you arrive.
+You may also want to go shopping for food, drinks, and other provisions when you arrive.

 You can also pre-pack a container and mail it to your destination, as long as they are items that can be sent by mail and will be arrive on time.
 If you are staying in a hotel before or during the event, many hotels take packages.
 If not, you can check with the local post office about their open days and hours.